Words matter. You know it and I know it. Christian authors make their living from knowing it.

 The responses were split between “not enough time” and “not enough response.”

-These results led me to publish my longest blog article to date, The Ultimate Guide to Online Content Creation for Communicators Who Actually Care.
+These results led me to publish my longest blog article to date, the Ultimate Guide to Creating Social Media Content.
 The article is a monster…it’s a comprehensive guide of why you should create social media content consistently, how to do it and what type of content is most effective.

-No time to read a 5,000-word article on social media content creation?
+No time to read a 5,000-word article about posting to social media?

-Why Writers Struggle to Post Consistently on Social Media
+Why Christian Writers Struggle With Social Media Consistency

 - They don’t understand the format